Infinite quantum signal processing: Introduction

 \item If $f$ is smooth, its Chebyshev coefficients decay rapidly.
 Does the tail of $\Psi^{\star}$ exhibit decay properties?
 If so, how is it related to the smoothness of $f$?

 \item Is there an efficient algorithm to approximately compute $\Psi^{\star}$?

-\end{enumerate} Our goal is to conceptually generalize QSP to represent smooth functions with a set of infinitely long phase factors, and we dub the resulting limit \emph{infinite quantum signal processing} (iQSP).
+\end{enumerate} Our work is to first generalize QSP to represent smooth functions with a set of infinitely long phase factors, and we dub the resulting limit \emph{infinite quantum signal processing} (iQSP).